 You may not have waited long enough.
 One example is Keanu Reeves, who only recently showed off his thick, patchy beard.
 However, he wasn’t always able to grow hair like this in his younger years.
 See the comparison below:

 Full beards are incredibly attractive, but there are varying lengths and thickness levels.
-Your beard doesn’t have to be a long beard to be considered full either.
+Your beard doesn’t have to be long to be considered full.
 These beards are more defined by how your hair connects and covers your face with thick growth.

 Here’s a simple video on trimming your beard: